-Nutrition and dietetics practitioners use standard nutrition diagnostic terminology to label the client's nutrition diagnosis(es) through organized nutrition assessment data that are clustered for comparison with defining characteristics list on the reference sheets.
+Nutrition and dietetics practitioners use standard nutrition diagnostic terminology to label the client's\ nutrition diagnosis(es) through organized nutrition assessment data that are clustered for comparison with defining characteristics list on the reference sheets.
 The eNCPT provides a reference sheet for each nutrition diagnosis that includes its definition, possible etiology/causes, and common signs or symptoms identified in the Nutrition Assessment step.

-Terminology for Nutrition Diagnosis is organized in four domains (categories):
+Terminology for Nutrition Diagnosis is organized in three domains (categories):

-Intake Nutrition Diagnoses Clinical Nutrition Diagnoses Behavioral-Environmental Nutrition Diagnoses Nutrition Situation nutriont compared to actual or Nutrition problems that relate to Knowledge, attitudes, beliefs, physical environment, access to food, or food safety Nutrition related findings providing additional context relevant to a person's nutrition care.
+Intake Clinical Behavioral-Environmental Too much or too little of a food or nutrient compared to actual or estimated needs Nutrition problems that relate to medical or physical conditions Knowledge, attitudes, beliefs, physical environment, access to food, or food safety